 Audience research surfaced five distinct mindset segments that describe California voters’ ideas on housing affordability:

-Research shows that California voters hold conflicting beliefs about housing reform and housing affordability — and these beliefs transcend the traditional political identities of party affiliation and demographic identities of gender, race, ethnicity, or class.
+California voters hold various beliefs about housing — and these beliefs transcend the traditional political identities of party affiliation and demographic identities of gender, race, ethnicity, or class.
 This is important for advocates who may be accustomed to digesting audience research through these more familiar lenses, or through the political targeting lenses of base/persuadables/opposition.